EspressoLogicCafe/Examples/MigrationService/README.md

 macos/lacadmin datasource update  --password '2:B+G5IeItRuvCaEaJ8kgqD20d+XzMcUvR1/qi52bSx4u/goWsWHu5pg==' --salt 'RARPUGjlC3yjuTfm6/hxdxeJnQ3nWh/YNCNWWeJE' --prefix main
 ```

-## Authprovider Code Changes
+## Auth Provider Code Changes
-In 5.0, if you have written a custom JavaScript authentication provider, the JavaScript code is now included with the authprovider itself.
+In 5.0, if you have written a custom JavaScript authentication provider, the JavaScript code is now included with the auth provider itself.
 In Live API Creator 4.x and earlier, the API holds a library entry that the API uses.
-To manually
-migrate the code, you can cut and paste the code from a single API library and paste it into the TeamSpace Javascript authentication provider.
+To manually migrate the code, you can cut and paste the code from a single API library and paste it into the TeamSpace Javascript authentication provider.
-You can use the commands below to find the specific library (list) ident to export the code and import into the authentication provider.
+You can use the following commands to find the specific library (list) ident to export the code and import into the authentication provider.
 ```
 macos/lacadmin api use --url_name demo
 macos/lacadmin libraries list